-Living in a college town and teaching at another local university, I hear this one a lot.
+Living in a college town and having taught at another local university for decades, I have heard this one a lot.

 If you graduated from a college, you are an alumnus of that college.
 If a bunch of graduates are getting together, then the alumni of that school are gathering.